Image

 • Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-• Civil Liability — In addition to criminal penalties in Saline County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.
+• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Saline County, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

-Arrested for manslaughter in Saline County, MO?
-When you select Combs Waterkotte a manslaughter defense attorney in or around Saline County, MO, you aren’t simply selecting a top-rated manslaughter defense lawyer in Saline County, MO and beyond – you’re securing your rights, your freedom, and your future.
-In addition to experienced manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Saline County and beyond:
+Charged with manslaughter in Saline County, MO?
+When you choose Combs Waterkotte a manslaughter defense attorney in the Saline County, MO area, you’re not only partnering with a top-rated manslaughter defense lawyer in and around Saline County, MO – you are protecting your rights, your freedom, and your future.
+Along with knowledgeable manslaughter defense attorneys, our staff is available 24/7 and provides expertise in the following areas for Saline County, MO residents:

-Your Defense Starts with the Right Manslaughter Lawyer in Saline County, MO
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Saline County, MO

 Our clients in Saline County and across Missouri choose us because of our: